 Threshold suppliers: Suppliers whose invoices regularly exceed a defined value threshold ($5,000 or $10,000 is common for SMBs).
 These require sign-off from a financial controller or director.

 New or infrequent suppliers: Suppliers who appear less than three times in a 12-month period.
-These require additional verification before approval, including confirmation of bank details.
+These require additional supplier onboarding verification before approval, including confirmation of bank details.

 Document this categorisation and share it with everyone involved in the approval process.
 In Xero, you can apply supplier-level contact settings to support consistent routing.
 For more structured routing by value, a dedicated approval workflow tool handles this within the platform.